pdm-book/community/README.md

 ## Getting a complete copy of the book

-Rendering large PDF documents can be problematic on Github, so if you want a full copy of the current version of the book, please download it.
+Rendering large PDF documents can be problematic on Github.
+Some browsers only show the first 250 pages.
+If you want a full copy of the current version of the book, please download the full pdf file.

 ## Citation